 Help believers understand that being a Christian means that they are clean.

 Help them discover their new identity in Christ.

+Phase Two Lessons:

+She Who Has Ears

+New Identity

+Redeemed from a Sinful Past

+Abba Father

+Building relationships takes time and patience.
+So there is no need to rush to complete any of the phases.
+There are many passages to look up and study if you so wish.
+Just be mindful of their level of understanding and go at your own pace.
+Do not teach a new truth until you are certain that they have grasped the main points.
+By grasp we mean that they can clearly articulate the Scriptural truths from the lesson and are able to reteach it to others (2 Timothy 2:2).
+Stick to the key passages but feel free to omit content or examples that are not culturally relevant or pertinent to those you are discipling.
+Our aim is to have a personal encounter with God through prayer and His written Word.

 After completing the “Spiritual Growth Survey” in the back of this book and covering the gospel lessons in Phase One, you are now ready to start Phase Two.
 These lessons are intended for those who have professed faith in Christ.
 When a person receives Jesus, then the work of disciple-making is just beginning.
-Just remember, it takes time to build a relationship.
-There is no need to rush to complete any phase.
-There are many passages to look up and study if you so wish.
-Keep in mind their level of understanding and go at your own pace.
-Do not teach a new truth until you are certain that they have grasped the main points.
-Stick to the key passages and feel free to omit content or examples that are not culturally relevant or pertinent to those you are discipling.
-You are teaching someone how to have a personal encounter with God through prayer and His written Word.

 Entering a covenant relationship with God in Christ is monumental.
 Everything is new and exciting, yet, also mysterious and unfamiliar.
 In every respect, a new believer is like a newborn babe.
 They need help navigating the uncharted waters of change.

 For those who come to faith as an adult, coming to terms with who they used to be can be an agonizing process.
 The consequences of a life of sin, coupled with the accusations of the devil, can keep them from ever realizing all the blessings God has for their lives.
 Furthermore, if they remain blind to who they are in Christ, they could easily be led astray back to the bondage of past sins, essentially shipwrecking their walk of faith before it ever begins.
 Discipleship is the God ordained method by which these liberating truths are revealed to His children.
 That’s where you come in.

 You don’t need to have walked in their shoes or have had the same kind of background to be able to help them.
 I have observed that when I am lacking in experience, the Lord seems to always supply a person in the group who can relate at a deep level.
 He comforts us in our sorrows so that we can, in turn, comfort others (2 Corinthians 1:3-7).